Tovarnykh/epam-automation-qa-final-task/README.md

 # SauceDemo Login Tests

 This project contains automated tests for the login functionality on the SauceDemo website.

+The project uses Selenium WebDriver, Maven, and JUnit.
+The tests are written in BDD style, assertyion library - hamcrest.

 Made by Tovarnykh Viktor.

 ## Task Description

-- **UC-1**: UC-1 Test Login form with empty credentials:
+- **UC-1**: Test Login form with empty credentials:

 	Type any credentials into "Username" and "Password" fields.